shettibhagya/Deep-Learning/README.md

 This repository implements Yolov3 using TensorFlow 2.0

+# Description of Dataset:
+A labeled dataset is needed to train the YOLOv3 algorithm.
+We will use the COCO dataset which consists of 80 labels.
+The COCO dataset is a large scale object detection, segmentation, and captioning dataset that has 330k images ( >200k labeled), 1.5 million object instances,  80 object categories, 91 stuff categories, 5 captions per image and 250,000 people with key points.
+The pre-trained weights of  with the COCO dataset are uploaded as initial weights for the model.

+#  Description of Model:
+“You Only Look Once” is an algorithm that uses convolutional neural networks for object detection.
+In comparison to recognition algorithms, a detection algorithm does not only predict class labels but detects locations of objects as well.
+So, it not only classifies the image into a category, but it can also detect multiple objects within an Image.
+This algorithm applies a single neural network to the full image.
+It means that this network divides the image into regions/grids and predicts bounding boxes and probabilities for each region.
+These bounding boxes are weighted by the predicted probabilities.

 # Installation
 To check the working of our model, you can follow the steps below;<br/>
 1.Clone repository. <br/>